 Any grass and dirt will need to be taken up and removed as well as any large stones that could make the ground uneven and leave the soil underneath exposed.
 Unreal Lawns use specialist equipment to make light work of heavy lifting and ground clearance and take care of disposing of it correctly.

-Timber should then be installed at both the top and bottom of the slope.
+Timber should then be installed at both the top and bottom of the slope when installing artificial grass on uneven ground.

 Next up, more groundwork.
 Cover the soil with sand or a substrate layer such as granite dust or chippings, depending on the drainage needs of your garden.
 This will ensure that there is no pooling at the bottom of the slope as it encourages the water to drain away through the fake grass.
 Compact this layer down to create the sturdy base for your membrane to sit on, which may need to be done by hand as it can be an impossible task using a Wacker plate, but that depends on the severity of the slope.